modest-curator478/claude-skills/README.md

-# claude-skills: B2B Demand Gen, RevOps, and Marketing Leadership Skills for Claude
+# claude-skills: B2B Demand Gen, RevOps, and Marketing Leadership Skills for Claude, Gemini, Codex, Cursor, and More

 A library of Claude skills built for B2B demand gen leaders, RevOps practitioners, and marketing Directors.
 Covers HubSpot, ABM, intent data, pipeline health, win/loss analysis, offer negotiation, sales alignment, and small team management.
 Built from 20 years of running these programs, not reading about them.